manishmadugula/Notes/Code/java.md

 - All variables declared inside interface is implicitly public final variable or constants.
 - All methods declared inside Java Interfaces are implicitly public and abstract
 - ### An interface cannot implement another interface in Java.
+  - This is merely syntax, we don't use the implement word to inherit other interfaces, we use extend to inherit other interfaces.
+  - An abstract class can "implement" multiple interfaces (It doesn't have to implement any methods and can rely on it's subclass to implement)
+    ```java
+    public interface SuperInterface{
+      public int readSuper();
+    }
+    public abstract class SubAbstractClass implements SuperInterface{
+      //No need to override this can be empty.
+    }
+    ```
+  - An interface can't extend any classes.
   - In Java its legal for an interface to **extend** multiple interface. **Look carefully, I used the word extend, i.e inherit and not implement.
 A class cannot extend more than one class.**
   -  An interface can extend any number of interfaces but one interface cannot implement another interface, because if any interface is implemented then its methods must be defined and interface never has the definition of any method.
   ```java